gregology/gregology.github.io/codex.md

 ## Principles

-- Maximise
-  - Thinking critically and objectively
+- Think critically and objectively
-  - Sentience fulfilment
+- Withhold judgement of others
-  - Understanding other people
+- Aim to understand other people
-- Minimise
+- Maximise Sentience fulfilment
-  - Harbouring hate and resentment
+- Try not to harbouring hate and resentment
-  - Sentience distress
+- Minimise Sentience distress
-  - Judgement of other people
+- Own mistakes and achievements

 ## Hopes and Desires

-- That my life will be shared with many wonderful people
+- My life will be shared with many wonderful & interesting people
-- To leave the universe in a better state then when I entered it
+- I will leave the universe in a better state then when I entered it
+- Humans or their digital offspring will become an intergalactic species
-- That I will continue to be challenged and grow
+- I will continue to be challenged and grow
-- To complete the majority of my [bucket list](/bucket)
-- That we achieve a post scarcity economy and become a fulfilment focused society
+- We achieve a post scarcity economy and become a fulfilment focused society
-- For Humans or their digital offspring will become an intergalactic species
+- Most items on my [bucket list](/bucket) will be crossed off

 ## Predictions